NnnastyaA/rsschool-cv/cv.md

 Profession: primary school teacher

 # Languages:
-English: A1, but I am studying with a private teacher to improve my level.
+English: A1, but I am studying with a private teacher to improve my level.<br>
-German language - elementary level.
+German language - elementary level.<br>
 Native speaker of Russian and Belarusian.

 # Photo: